-Robert is a strategic communications leader with over 18 years’ experience across a wide mix of organisations and sectors.
-He is currently Director of Policy and External Affairs at the Royal College of Paediatrics and Child Health and oversees the College’s policy, media, public affairs, digital and creative media teams.
-Robert’s extensive experience spans prior leadership roles in private and public sector organisations such as Water UK, Tesco PLC, and the pharmaceutical company MSD.
-He was also previously Head of Public Affairs at the British Medical Association.
-He led the BMA’s in-house team in campaigning aimed at the Westminster Parliament, Government, EU institutions and other stakeholders.
+Robert is a strategic communications leader with over 20 years’ experience across a mix of organisations and sectors.
+As Director of Membership, Policy & External Affairs, he oversaw the College’s teams covering membership, marketing, events, media, public affairs, policy, campaigning, digital and creative media.
+His extensive experience spans prior leadership roles in private and public sector organisations such as Water UK, Tesco PLC, the pharmaceutical company MSD and the British Medical Association.

 Robert is a Chartered Institute of Public Relations (CIPR) Chartered PR Practitioner.